 "Brussels Airlines, which transits in Freetown from Europe, is only allowed to drop passengers there, but not pick anyone up."

-The outbreak began in the impoverished country's southern forests, but has spread to Conakry, a sprawling port city on the Atlantic coast and home to two million people.
+The outbreak began in the impoverished country's southern forests, but has spread to Conakry, a sprawling port city on the Atlantic coast and home to two million people

-Sierra Leone, where two suspected victims died and were buried before they could be tested, said it was not questioning the Gambia's right to take action but had no idea of the rationale behind the decision.
+The country said it was not questioning the Gambia's right to take action but had no idea of the rationale behind the decision.